IngmarBitter/defenders/md/Salvation/Baptism.md

 ![](BaptismWorksSalvation.jpg style="float: right; width: 11rem")

 Baptism holds great significance for followers of Christ in any denomination.
-A key question is whether it is required for salvation.
-While some passages in the Bible, such as Acts 2:38, suggest that baptism is necessary for the forgiveness of sins, receiving the Holy Spirit, and salvation, other passages emphasize that salvation is by faith alone.
+A key question is whether it is necessary/essential for salvation.
+While some passages in the Bible, such as Acts 2:38, are sometimes interpreted as baptism is necessary for the forgiveness of sins, receiving the Holy Spirit, and salvation, other passages emphasize that salvation is by faith alone.
 This apparent contradiction poses a challenge in understanding the role of baptism in the salvation process.

-**Baptism completes faith:** To reconcile this tension, we view baptism as an essential step of obedience that is part of the salvation process, but not a work that merits salvation.
+**Baptism completes faith:** To reconcile this tension, we view baptism as a first step of obedience that is part of the salvation process, but not a work that merits salvation.
 This acknowledges that salvation is ultimately a gift from God, made possible only through Jesus' sacrifice on the cross.
-Baptism, then, becomes the occasion at which the means of salvation (Jesus' sacrifice) is applied to the believer's life.
+Baptism, then, becomes the **occasion** at which **the means of salvation** (Jesus' atoning death) is applied to the believer's life.
 It is not the act of baptism itself that saves, but rather the faith in Jesus that it represents.
 Baptism completes the process of coming to faith - of repentance, trusting Christ and committing to follow Him.
 This understanding allows for a more consistent interpretation of the various scriptures that emphasize both the importance of baptism and the necessity of faith for salvation.

 There are two other views that swing the pendulum too far in only one direction:

 **Faith Alone:** This view emphasises that Jesus' sacrifice alone is the means of salvation and that there is no physical act of man needed to complete Jesus' work.
 It sees baptism as a works and thus rejects it as requirement for salvation.
 However, it does not see the act of repentance and trusting in Christ as a works.
 This is an arbitrary classification of works.
 It is not clear at all that making a commitment is less of a works than having someone else submerse you in water.
 Most importantly though, it makes Baptism a much less important step that often becomes optional or at least delayed much more than in any of the examples given in Acts.

-**Baptism completes Jesus' work:** This view sees baptism as necessarry for salvation and sees it as a work that is needed to complete what Jesus has started.
+**Baptism completes Jesus' work:** This view sees baptism as necessary for salvation and sees it as a work that is needed to complete what Jesus has started.
 Often this is paired with keeping up the good works of keeping the commandments every day to remain is a state of meriting salvation.
 This view is very legalistic and does not resonate well with the passages below.
 We will ignore it in the subsequent comments.

 Here are some key Bible passages that address baptism, works and salvation: